 Lead exposure in the workplace is regulated by OSHA in the general industry lead standard 29 C.F.R.
 1910.1025 and the construction industry 29 C.F.R.
 1926.62.
-There is no guidance on the collection of bulk samples in the OSHA regulations.
+There is no guidance on the collection of bulk samples in the OSHA regulations as there is no threshold for lead content in any material, and as discussed earlier, the agency has identified no correlation with concentrations in a bulk material and occupational exposures.
+It is the activity that must be evaluated.
 In the lead standard, OSHA has established a PEL of 50 micrograms of lead per cubic meter of air (μ g/m3) and an AL of 30 μ g/m3.
 Both the general industry and construction standards require that an initial exposure determination be performed for any activities with potential exposure to lead to determine if exposures are above the AL or PEL.
 The construction standard defines exposure levels which must be assumed for specific activities until such time as an initial exposure determination has been performed (Table 3) (OSHA 1978a, OSHA 1978b).